Chapter 4: How to Determine a

 Why didn’t the site make any money?
 Well, when I chose keywords for that site, I focused on search volume…and completely ignored commercial intent.

 Which meant that my almost 100% of my traffic came from purely informational keywords.
-As you’ll learn in this chapter, stemming from informational searches are typically hard to convert into paying customers.
+As you’ll learn in this chapter, visitors stemming from informational searches are tough to convert into paying customers.

 But there’s good news…